NORTH SHORE COUNTRY DAY SUMMER PROGRAMS

 Pool/Swim Lesson Program

-Only two groups per block will be assigned to the pool.
+Two to three groups per block will be assigned to the pool.

 Each group will be assigned to a designated changing space.

 Activities and Programs

 Instructional Activities will host one group at a time.